SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 and not over the |elements| themselves.

 Note that the sum can be over particle charges, flavors or more complex combinations of elements.
-However, almost all analyses sum only over elements sharing a common global |topology|.
+However, almost all experimental results sum only over elements sharing a common |topology|.

 Finally, in some cases the UL constraint assumes specific constributions from each |element|.
 For instance, in the :ref:`example above <constraintplot>` it is implicitly assumed that